PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   likely to catch errors due to unexpected code constructs.
 False positives and regressions can be caught this way as well.
 For inspiration, review how [Checkstyle does this][checkstyle-external-project-tests].
-- Create a tool which converts a collection of Refaster Templates into an Error Prone check.
-Ideally this tool is contributed upstream.
 - Have the repository be analyzed by [Better Code Hub][bettercodehub] and potentially publish the results.
 - Consider integrating with [FOSSA][fossa].